faberNovel/stateful-layout/README.md

 `State` can also be added programmatically to a `StatefulLayout` (they still need to have an id).

+You can access a state content view using `contentView` or `requireContentView` which check if view is null.

 #### Change the displayed state:
 To change the displayed state, call `showState(@IdRes id: Int)` with your state's id.
 Default state also have their kotlin extensions for convenience: